-Klipfolio for Executives: An Interview with CEO Dave Hale
+Klipfolio for Executives: An Interview with digital agency CEO Dave Hale

 I had a chance to interview Dave Hale who runs a ‘user experience agency’ here in Ottawa, Canada called Soshal.
 Dave and his team are avid Klipfolio users and have seen solid business results since their company began embracing a data-driven culture.
 Klipfolio has been a key part of this culture, so Dave was kind enough to share his success story.